-Zoom in and look at comparable homes:
+2. Zoom in and Look at Comparable Homes

-Comparables, more commonly referred to as “comps”, are an old real estate market analysis stand-by.
+Comparable homes, more commonly referred to as “comps”, are an old real estate market analysis stand-by.
 Comps are recently-sold homes in your area that are similar in style, size and age/condition to your home.
 If you take a look at how much similar homes are selling for, you’ll get a feel for the competition.
 This is a great way to get a ballpark idea of how you should price your property to be competitive in the market.

-Perhaps the best way to tell what the housing market is doing is to calculate the average number of days a home is on the market before it sells.
+Perhaps the best way to tell what the real estate market in 2022 is doing is to calculate the average number of days a home is on the market before it sells.
 The real estate metric for this stat is DOM (days on market).
 It’s powerful tool used by real estate professionals and seasoned real estate investors to measure demand in a real estate market.

 Gather all of your research together and take a look.
 Are comps in your area selling at prices below the assessed value?
 This could indicate a housing recession.
 Are homes selling much faster than usual according to the real estate trends report and your DOM calculations?
 Then you could be in a booming seller’s market, and might be able to sell your home more quickly and easily for the price you want.